bmwcarit/joynr/wiki/java.md

 In order to be able to logically match the request with the reply, a unique ID is provided when sending the request, via the `MessageIdCallback`, which the application can use to persist any relevant context information.
-When the reply arrives, the same ID is provided to the callback, and the application can then use this to load the context information.
+When the reply arrives, the same ID is provided to the callback as part of the `ReplyContext` as the last parameter, and the application can then use this to load the context information.
 __IMPORTANT__: it is not guaranteed that the message has actually left the system when the `MessageIdCallback` is called.
 It is possible that the message gets stuck in the lower layers due to, e.g., infrastructure issues.
 If the application persists